Rocco-Gossmann/GoWas/Documentation/Scenes.md

 ## Lifecycle-Hooks

-In total there are 4 Interface a Scene `struct{}` can implement.
-By Implementing at least either the `Tickable` and / or the `Drawable` Interface, The Scene becomes a valid `core.Scene`.
+In total, there are 4 Interfaces a Scene `struct{}` can implement.
+By Implementing at least either the `Tickable` and/or the `Drawable`` Interface, The Scene becomes a valid `core.Scene`.

 ### Tickable